7/30/2019

 Andy Kapowitz

-That's helpful Mike and then Mike or so you give us good clarity on TFS but can you give us more color on how it's doing as it entered the Ingersoll portfolio.
-Obviously a fair amount of industrial and upstream oil and gas exposure there.
-So have you seen any slowdown in that business for zero initial expectations?
+That's helpful, Mike.
+And then, Mike, you gave us good clarity on PSS, but could you give us more color on how it's doing as it entered the Ingersoll portfolio?
+Obviously, a fair amount of industrial and upstream oil and gas exposure there.
+So have you seen any slowdown in that business for your initial expectations?
 It would be helpful to just talk about how it's coming in so far.

 speaker

-Yeah let me let me start by saying first of all from a cultural fit and from you know a performance mentality from a goal deployment process from it feels like these guys have been here for years which is fantastic.
-It's a great fit inside the company and in terms of achievement of their management plan they're on track with that.
-So the mix has changed a you know a little bit and you've seen it with some of the short cycle but you know they're like like the rest of Ingersoll ran they've got countermeasures for how they're dealing with changes.
-So frankly it's been it's been positive.
-Sue do you have any color on that?
+Yeah, let me start by saying – First of all, from a cultural fit and from a performance mentality, from a goal deployment process, it feels like these guys have been here for years, which is fantastic.
+It's a great fit inside the company.
+In terms of achievement of their management plan, they're on track with that.
+The mix has changed a little bit, and you've seen it with some of the short cycle, but like the rest of Ingersoll ran, they've got countermeasures for how they're dealing with changes.
+So frankly, it's been positive.
+Sue, do you have any color on that?

 speaker